lupyuen3/blockly-zig-nuttx/README.md

 "Export Preview" shows our Custom Blocks exported as JSON.

-Copy the Exported JSON and paste inside the marked location here...
+Copy the Exported JSON and paste into the marked location here...

 [generators/zig/zig_blocks.js](generators/zig/zig_blocks.js)